MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/efi-usbfn-io-protocoldetectport.md

 ## Return values

-Returns one of the following status codes.
+The function returns one of the following status codes:

 | Status code | Description |
 |--|--|